It helps prevent seizures in people with absence seizures, partial seizures, and generalized seizures.

 These are not all symptoms because of the side effects that may occur.
-If you have questions about symptoms due to side effects, contact your treating doctor.
+Contact your treating doctor if you have questions about symptoms due to side effects.
 Call your treating doctor for medical information about side effects.

 Other possible side effects:

-There is evidence that valproic acid can cause premature ossification of growth plates in children and adolescents, resulting in a decrease in height.
-Valproic acid can also cause mydriasis , a dilation of the pupils.
+There is evidence that valproic acid can cause premature ossification of growth plates in children and adolescents, decreasing height.
+Valproic acid can also cause mydriasis and dilation of the pupils.

 Studies have shown that this risk of polycystic ovary syndrome is higher in women with epilepsy compared to people with bipolar disorder.

-Valproate causes birth defects, exposure during pregnancy is associated with about three times more important abnormalities than usual, mainly spina bifida, and the risks are related to the intensity of the medication used and the use of more than one medicine.
+Valproate causes congenital disabilities; exposure during pregnancy is associated with about three times more critical abnormalities than usual, mainly spina bifida.
+The risks are related to the intensity of the medication used and the use of more than one medicine.

-The characteristics of this Valproato syndrome include facial features that tend to evolve with age, including a triangle-shaped forehead, high front with bifrontal narrowing, epicanial folds, medial eyebrow deficiency.
+The characteristics of this Valproato syndrome include facial features that tend to evolve with age, including a triangle-shaped forehead, high front with bifrontal narrowing, epicranial folds, and medial eyebrow deficiency.

 A 2009 study found that 3-year-old children of pregnant women taking Valproate had an IQ nine points lower than a well-balanced control group.
-However, more research is needed in older children and adults.
+However, more research is needed on older children and adults.

 Sodium valproate has been associated with the rare paroxysmal involvement of childhood, also known as Ouvrier-Billson syndrome, since childhood or fetal exposure.
 This condition resolved after stopping treatment with Valproate.

-Women who become pregnant while taking Valproate should be advised that it causes birth defects and cognitive impairment in the newborn.
+Women who become pregnant while taking Valproate should be advised that it causes congenital disabilities and cognitive impairment in the newborn.

-Valproate in elderly people with dementia caused an increase in sleepiness.
+Valproate in older adults with dementia caused an increase in sleepiness.
 More people stopped the medication for this reason.
-Additional side effects of weight loss and decreased food intake were also associated in half of people who are sleepy.
+Additional side effects of weight loss and decreased food intake were also associated with half of the sleepy people.

 - Pre-existing acute or chronic hepatic dysfunction or family history of severe hepatic inflammation (hepatitis), particularly related to medications.